 EFFECTIVE TRAINING FORMAT FOR BODY BALANCE

 Balance Boarding: A diverse and effective training format for all ages.
-Balance Boarding is more than just a trendy and fun sport - it offers a diverse and effective training format that is aimed at a wide range of interests and age groups.
+Balance Boarding is more than just a trendy and fun sport—it offers a diverse and effective training format that caters to a wide range of interests and age groups.
 As founders of MECOS BOARDS, we are both athletically and entrepreneurially convinced of the effectiveness of our balance board concept.

-Our orthopedic expert partner Ricardo Morgado supports balance boarding as the ultimate training format for a wide audience from an orthopedic perspective.
-Ricardo is the owner of Physiotherapie Atlantico GmbH, an expert in sports science and physical education and former coach of the Swiss men's national handball team as well as the Portuguese national enduro team at the International Enduro Six Days race.
+Our orthopedic expert partner Ricardo Morgado supports balance boarding as the ultimate training format for a broad audience from an orthopedic perspective.
+Ricardo is the owner of Physiotherapie Atlantico GmbH, an expert in sports science and physical education, and a former coach of the Swiss men's national handball team and the Portuguese national enduro team at the International Enduro Six Days race.

-Incorporating balance boarding into your workout routine can be very beneficial for improving balance, coordination and stability.
-Whether you're a professional athlete, fitness enthusiast or just looking for a fun and effective way to stay active, balance boarding offers a dynamic and versatile training method that can help you achieve your desired goals.
+Incorporating balance boarding into your workout routine can be highly beneficial for improving balance, coordination, and stability.
+Whether you're a professional athlete, fitness enthusiast, or simply looking for a fun and effective way to stay active, balance boarding offers a dynamic and versatile training method that can help you achieve your desired goals.

 Physiotherapist answers the 8 most important questions: